scalacenter/sbt-version-policy/README.md

 ## Automatic previous version calculation

-sbt-compatibility automatically sets `mimaPreviousArtifacts`, depending on the current value of `version`, kind of like [sbt-mima-version-check](https://github.com/ChristopherDavenport/sbt-mima-version-check) does.
+sbt-version-policy automatically sets `mimaPreviousArtifacts`, depending on the current value of `version`, kind of like [sbt-mima-version-check](https://github.com/ChristopherDavenport/sbt-mima-version-check) does.
 The previously compatible version is computed from `version` the following way:
 - drop any "metadata part" (anything after a `+`, including the `+` itself)